Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 ### Chialisp and CLVM

-Chia has two separate languages that follow this high-low level paradigm -- Chialisp and CLVM (ChiaLisp Virtual Machine):
+Chia has two separate languages that follow this high-low level paradigm: Chialisp and CLVM (ChiaLisp Virtual Machine):
 * **Chialisp** - a mid-level language in the vein of C++.
 Most of Chia's puzzles (smart coin code) are initially written in Chialisp
 * **CLVM** - the low-level language into which Chialisp compiles.
 Chia nodes use this language to evaluate puzzles.
 Humans typically do not write code directly in CLVM